google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 The Bottom Line

-After extensive testing and user research — here is our final word.
+After extensive testing and user research — the final word on the Champion 100519.

 What Champion Got Right

 The 100519 is the best budget inverter generator on the market.
-Clean <3% THD power, 53dB quiet operation, 39 lbs lightweight, and a price that's 1/3 of a comparable Honda.
+Clean <3% THD power, 53dB quiet operation, 39 lbs lightweight, a CO sensor, and a price that's roughly 1/3 of the comparable Honda.

 What Still Needs Work

 No electric start.
 No fuel gauge.
 Build quality feels cheap compared to Honda.
-And while Champion reliability is good for the price, it's not Honda-level.
+And while Champion's reliability is solid for the price, it's not in the same tier as Honda long-term.

 The Verdict

-If you need inverter-clean power for sensitive electronics but can't afford a Honda, buy the Champion 100519.
+If you need inverter-clean power for sensitive electronics but can't justify a Honda, buy the Champion 100519.
 It's quiet, light, and powerful enough for most home backup and camping needs.
-It won't last 20 years, and the pull cord gets old, but for $400, it's an incredible value.
+It won't last 20 years, and the pull cord gets old — but for the money, it's an exceptional value.

 Where to Buy